 Candidates are required to attend all 6 learning sessions.
 If an emergency arises and a session has to

-be missed please contact Page Naimoli, Confirmation Coordinator, at
+be missed please contact Page Naimoli, Director of Confirmation, at

 Selection of a Confirmation Sponsor